 2. Store your asset list and your estate planning documents in a fireproof box, safe, or safety deposit box.
 Remember to make sure that your loved ones can find and access these documents!
 We have an Estate Planning Organizer to help you with this.
 Just email us at email@example.com if you want to learn more.

-3. Review and update your estate planning documents Read more...
+3. Review and update your estate planning documents and your financial plan with your Read more...